Updated 2/10/2012: Becky Metrick of the ODE has the scoop:

 Here’s what the ODE printed on October 10, also by Becky Metrick, just 4 months ago, after the OUS Board authorized conversion from a public safety department to a sworn police force:

 Still, the issue is likely to re-emerge as many have begun to question the effectiveness of an unarmed police force, especially in the wake of the Oregon Court of Appeals’ decision two weeks ago, which abolished the Oregon University System’s concealed carry ban for weapons.
+Currently, a person is allowed to carry a concealed weapon so long as they have a concealed carry permit for their weapon.
+You can find arizona concealed carry permit information on gunlawsuits.org.

 “There are police forces around the world who do not habitually carry arms,” board member Paul Kelly Jr. said.
 “This is a decision that’s to be made down the road.”